nezaboodka/reactronic/README.md

 that is done in automatic, seamless, and fine-grained way.
-Reactronic **takes full care of tracking dependencies** between visual components (reactive functions) and application state (observable objects).
+Reactronic **takes full care of tracking dependencies** between visual components (reactive functions) and application state (signalling objects).

 Transactional reactivity is based on four fundamental
 concepts:

-  - **Observable Objects** - a set of objects that store data of an application (state) and cause reactions upon their changes;
+  - **Signalling Objects** - a set of objects that store data of an application (state) and cause reactions upon their changes;
-  - **Atomic Block** - a code block that makes changes in observable objects in atomic way ("all or nothing");
+  - **Transactional Function** - a function that makes changes in signalling objects in atomic way ("all or nothing");
-  - **Reaction** - a function that is
-    (re-)executed in response to changes made in observable objects by atomic actions;
+  - **Reactive Function** - a function that is (re-)executed in response to changes made in signalling objects by transactional functions;
-  - **Cache** -  a function which result is remembered and, if becomes obsolete, causes function to re-execute on-demand.
+  - **Cache Function** -  a function which result is remembered and, if becomes obsolete, causes function to re-execute on-demand.

 Demo application built with Reactronic: https://nevod.io/#/playground.
 Source code of the demo: https://gitlab.com/nezaboodka/nevod.web.public/-/blob/master/README.md.